Blog

 • Alert you if someone will feel slighted by the hire and possibly help you do some damage control

-You can learn so much from your employees—they have a wealth of institutional knowledge.
+You can learn a lot from your employees—they have a wealth of institutional knowledge.
 But even more importantly, by talking to those who work for you, you can gain a different perspective on what you need and how a new addition to the team might affect operations and team chemistry.

 4. Take the time to write a good job requisition